rish4883/internship/javascript-basics/README.md

 - Log the movie at the third index (4th position).
 - Add one more movie to the array and print the updated list.
 - Remove the last movie from the list and print the final array.

+**First 3 Assignments to be run by linking js file on html page.
+4th and 5th to be run on nodejs console.**